Special Care for Patients on Blood Thinners

 For patients who have had heart valve replacement, it is important to slow the blood’s clotting process to avoid blood clots on their valve.
 Medication given to achieve this is referred to as anticoagulation therapy.
 These medications do not actually “thin" the blood or keep it from clotting, they simply slow down the process to adjust for a mechanical valve in the heart.

 PeaceHealth Medical Group's Anticoagulation Clinic is designed to provide a long-term way of managing and making the most of a patient's anticoagulation therapy while reducing the risk of bleeding.
 Patients continue to see their primary-care physicians for all medical care not related to anticoagulation therapy.

 Coming for an Appointment

 If your doctor refers you to our clinic, here's what you can expect:

-Check in at the front desk of the PeaceHealth Medical Group Specialty Clinic.
+Check in at the front desk of the PeaceHealth Medical Group - Musculoskeletal Clinic, located on the 1st floor of our Professional Services building at 1615 Delaware Street.
 You will be asked to have a seat and then taken back by a nurse into an exam room.